adamcunnington/Streamly/docs/source/installation.rst

 Installation
 ============

-If you've done this kind of thing before, suffice to say that Streamly has been published to `PyPI <https://pypi.org/project/streamly>`_ and so it is installable under the name, **streamly**.
+If you've done this kind of thing before, suffice to say that Streamly has been published to `PyPI <https://pypi.org/project/streamly>`_ and so it is installable under the name, ``streamly``.

 Requirements
 ------------

-Streamly requires `Python 3.1 <https://www.python.org/downloads/>`_ or newer, and requires no dependencies.
+Streamly requires `Python 3.1 <https://www.python.org/downloads/>`_ or newer.
+It does not have any 3rd party dependencies.

 Installation